tobykurien/Xtendroid/Xtendroid/docs/index.md

    // We can optionally implement our own dialog quite simply as follows: override onCreateDialog(Bundle instance) {

-      // Instead of AlertDialog.Buider, we for example could use
+      // Instead of AlertDialog.Builder, we for example could use
       // MaterialDialog.Builder from https://github.com/afollestad/material-dialogs
       new AlertDialog.Builder(activity)
          .setTitle("My dialog")